stashed/docs/docs/guides/latest/monitoring/builtin.md

 **Create ConfigMap:**

-Now, create a ConfigMap with necessary scrapping configuration.
+Now, create a ConfigMap with necessary scraping configuration.
 Bellow, the YAML of ConfigMap that we are going to create in this tutorial.

 ```yaml
 apiVersion: v1